Skip to content

 The Java code (located in the android directory of the repo) will be built automatically after the native code using the androiddeployqt tool.
 But you must set JAVA_HOME and ANDROID_HOME environment variables.

-APK will appear in <build dir>/android-build/vcmi-app/build/outputs/apk/debug directory which you can then install to your device with adb install -r /path/to/apk (adb command is from Android command line tools).
+APK will appear in <build dir>/android-build/vcmi-app/build/outputs/apk/<build configuration> directory which you can then install to your device with adb install -r /path/to/apk (adb command is from Android command line tools).

 Example